samrickman/evaluate-llm-gender-bias-ltc/README.md

 # Evaluating gender bias in LLMs in long-term care

 This is the repo for the 2024 paper [Evaluating gender bias in LLMs in long-term care]().
 The paper uses two state-of-the-art, open-source LLMs released in 2024: Meta's [Llama 3](https://ai.meta.com/blog/meta-llama-3/) and Google's [Gemma](https://ai.google.dev/gemma).
-The code in this repo also extends the analysis to OpenAI's [ChatGPT](https://openai.com/chatgpt/).
 The paper found:

 1. Llama 3 showed no gender-based differences across any metrics.
 2. Gemma showed significant gender-based differences: